riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ## 11 System Decomposition
 In order to attain modularity, scalability, and ease of maintenance, TravelGo is broken down into its component subsystems and modules using system decomposition.
 This hierarchical breakdown reflects the microservices based architecture adopted by the platform, emphasising loose coupling between services and clear separation of functionalities.
-Each level of decomposition corresponds to increasing detail, from the overall system to specific services and functional modules.
+Each level of decomposition corresponds to increasing detail, from the overall system to specific services and functional modules, following the C4 model [[9]](#9).

 ### 11.1 Context View